 Food is good.
 So is sustainability.
 And the Sustainable Farm Project at the base of the Lubombo mountains near Siteki, Eswatini combines the best of both!
-The second purpose of the farm is demonstrating and teaching sustainable farming techniques.
+The purpose of this project is triple fold.

-Since Eswatini has experienced massive drought in recent years, we have implemented a farming technique called aquaponics — a method using fish to fertilize water that gravity-feeds into water beds with plant floating on top.
-The plants clean the water and it is then pumped back into the fish tank.
+Since eSwatini has experienced massive drought throughout the past decade, we have implemented a farming technique called aquaponics — a method using fish to fertilize water that gravity-feeds into water beds with plant floating on top.
+The plants clean the water, and it is then pumped back into the fish tank.
 Because the same water is being recycled, this method of farming uses 90% less water than traditional farming and is also an organic and compact growing method.

-The third purpose of the farm is to create a revenue stream and employment opportunities for people in our community.
-In Swaziland, over half of the adults are unemployed.
+In eSwatini, over half of adult individuals are unemployed.
 Because of the high unemployment rates, many people resort to unethical and damaging ways of making money to provide for their families.
-The farm currently provides steady, ethical employment for six people in our community and also provides an in-country revenue stream
+The farm currently provides steady, ethical employment for six people in our community and also provides an in-country revenue stream.

 After our OHA Water Relief Campaign, we received enough donations to service our current well in eSwatini, which will aid with pressures from the drought.
 Excess funds have been allocated to our staff’s salaries.